ivan18m/expression-recognition/README.md

 ## Run expression-recognition client on webcam

-To run a webcam facial expression recognition don't specify `--cam` This will also run a API client which will average out the predictions over specified amount of time
+To run a webcam facial expression recognition don't specify `--cam`.

+This will also run a API client which will average out the predictions over specified amount of time

 ```bash